PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - Activity can't be approved until the audit information is locked.
 - When an action is failed for any reason, the system won't be created any task for that activity.
    - For e.g. If one activity is approved with 5 tasks.
 The system creates 2 tasks.
 Now, if the API fails when the system is creating the 3rd task, the system will fail that entire activity.
 All 5 taks won't be created.
+- When an activity is approved, system will pull the current instruction to the activity.

 ### UX Rule
 - Shows loader in dialog until activity is approved.